forta-network/docs/docs/scanner-quickstart.md

 Your scan node will be registered to scan a single chain.
 To let your scan node pull chain data, you need to provide a valid `scan.jsonRpc.url`.

 !!! warning "Public JSON-RPC APIs"
-    While there are public endpoints available for many chains, **please note that the quality of an endpoint drives the quality of a scan node's output which in turn affects rewards and slashing**.
-We strongly recommend providing your own blockchain node or using a paid provider when possible.
+    While there are public endpoints available for many chains, **please note that the quality of an endpoint drives the quality of a scan node's output which in turn affects rewards and slashing.** *We strongly recommend providing your own blockchain node or using [Alchemy](alchemy-partnership.md) to setup your Forta node*

 If you are scanning Ethereum mainnet, `trace.jsonRpc.url` must also be set as an endpoint that supports `trace_block` method.
 If you have your own Ethereum node that supports it (e.g. Erigon), you can use that node.
 If not, you can use an endpoint from a paid plan like Alchemy Growth plan.